DAF201/simu/README.md

 (github really should count js in HTML also rather than count whole thing as html)

-# for who don't know computer Tutor:
+# for testers who don't know computer:

 ## ask company's programming guy to help with installing Python, pip and required packages first before use